AlexIIL/LibBlockAttributes/README.md

 In addition there are three type of attribute:

 - Attribute: The base type, implies nothing about attribute instances but only provides the `getAll()` and `getFirstOrNull()` accessor methods.
-- AttributeDefaulted: This implies that it is always possible to have a default instance which can used safely everywhere that normal instances could be.
+- DefaultedAttribute: This implies that it is always possible to have a default instance which can used safely everywhere that normal instances could be.
 This also provides the `getFirst()` accessor method.
-- AttributeCombinable: (extends AttributeDefaulted) This implies that it is always possible to combine multiple attribute instances and use them safely everywhere that normal instances can be.
+- CombinableAttribute: (extends DefaultedAttribute) This implies that it is always possible to combine multiple attribute instances and use them safely everywhere that normal instances can be.
 This provides the `get()` method which returns a combined version of `getAll()`.

 For example a custom attribute based around a fictional class `RobotDockingPort` (which could be used by buildcraft robots) would be defined like this: